chrisriesgo/xamarin-cert-pinning/README.md

-# Xamarin Certificate and Public Key Pinning
+# Xamarin Certificate Public Key Pinning
 This is a Xamarin sample application that demonstrates certificate public key pinning.

 > See [this OWASP page](https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning) for reference.